-The TikTok drafts folder is a convenient space to store and review videos before hitting the post button.
-For the moments when you need a second opinion or want to make additional edits, save the draft to your phone.
+The TikTok drafts folder is a convenient space to store and review videos before hitting the post button, but sometimes a second opinion is helpful when feeling unsure about the quality.

 - Change the privacy settings

 Open TikTok on your Android or iPhone, then tap Profile in the bottom right corner to display your profile page.
 On the left side of the screen, tap Drafts to view a list of your unpublished videos.

 This folder can only be seen by you even though it's visible on your profile.
 No need to worry about someone seeing content that is still in the works!
 If you uninstall TikTok, your drafts will be deleted.

 - TikTok Video Editor

 - TikTok Safe Zones Template

 - Repurpose Twitch Videos to TikTok